 Don't be afraid of that roast!

-When you buy a centerpiece cut of meat like a whole beef tenderloin, a rack of lamb, a fresh turkey or a crown pork roast, you have made a sizable investment for you, your family and your guests.
-The last thing that you want is a dried up or tough to chew piece of meat as the focal point of your meal.
-For that reason, cuts like pork shoulder, beef rib roast, and lamb leg or shoulder can be intimidating to home cooks.
-Expensive yes but if you follow some simple preparation and cooking directions there is no need to panic.
+When you buy a centerpiece cut of meat like a whole beef tenderloin, a rack of lamb, a fresh turkey, or a crown pork roast, you have made a sizable investment for you, your family and your guests.
+The last thing that you want is a dried up or tough-to-chew piece of meat as the focal point of your meal.
+For that reason, cuts like pork shoulder, beef rib roast and lamb leg or shoulder can be intimidating to home cooks.
+Expensive, yes, but if you follow some simple preparation and these directions on how to cook a roast, there is no need to panic.
 You’ve got this!

-Here are some important dos and don’ts that if followed will always give you a delicious meal and complements to the chef.
+Here are some important dos and don’ts that, if followed, will always result in a delicious meal and compliments to the chef.

 Any good recipe will give you the expected cooking time.
 The cooking time is a guide designed to give you a good sense of how long your meal will take to cook.
 It is NOT meant to be a rigid indicator as to when your meat is ready to come out of the oven or off the grill.
-Oven temperatures vary, the amount of fat and bone varies, altitude effects cook times and personal tastes matter.
-Medium well can be delightful for one person and taste burnt to another and timing will never be an accurate measure of cooking doneness.
+Oven temperatures vary, the amount of fat and bone varies; even altitude effects cook times and, of course, personal tastes matter.
+Medium-well can be delightful for one person and taste burnt to another and timing will never be an accurate measure of cooking doneness.

-Any time that you cook a roast of steak you have an expectation of delicious meal and the only way to assure that outcome is to eliminate the biggest cause of ruined meals is to use a meat thermometer.
-For an investment under $10, you can get a digital thermometer at any store selling cooking utensils.
+Any time that you cook a roast or steak you have the expectation of a delicious meal and the only way to assure that outcome is to eliminate the biggest cause of ruined meals: not keeping track of the actual temperature.
+You must use a meat thermometer.
+For an investment under $20, you can get a digital thermometer at any store selling cooking utensils.
 With the thermometer in hand, you will never wreck the roast.

 Make Seasoning Your Secret Helper